RHeijnen/aviatoCMS/README.md

 # aviatoCMS

-Custom CMS implemented on Ubuntu_lts-16 with Jenkins and Docker
+Custom CMS created on Ubuntu_lts-16 with Jenkins and Docker